 The scale or rate of remuneration or the method for calculating it should be specified, along with the intervals at which it is paid.
-There is a national minimum wage of £6.70 (from 1 October 2015) for workers aged 21 to 24, and £7.50 for workers aged 25 and above.
+There is a national minimum wage of £7.05 for workers aged 21 to 24, and £7.50 for workers aged 25 and above.
 This will increase to £7.38 and £7.83 respectively in April 2018.

 Fringe benefits are not a legal requirement, but they are common and may include: